Medicines

 Children don't always need medicine to treat illnesses.
 But if you do need to give your child medicine, here are some useful tips.

-Learn about over-the-counter medicines that might help relieve cold and flu symptoms and when antiviral medication may be helpful.
+Learn about over-the-counter medicines that might help relieve cold and flu symptoms and when antiviral medicine may be helpful.

 Diabetes medication

-There are many types of diabetes medicine, such as insulin, metformin and sulphonylureas.
+There are many types of diabetes medicine including insulin, metformin and sulphonylureas.
 There's no one-size-fits-all medicine for diabetes.

 General anaesthetic